Rethinking Resilience

 I have a confession to make: I was part of the problem before I understood what the problem was.

 When I first began working with the World Bank as a consultant, I learned quickly which words opened doors.
-A colleague reviewing one of my early reports suggested adding "resilience" to the title.
+A co-writer on one of my early reports suggested adding "resilience" to the title.
 It sounded right.
 It was the language that mattered in development circles, the word that made projects fundable, that signaled seriousness, that nobody would question.

 So I used it.
 I added "resilience" to reports without being entirely sure what I meant by it.
 Early warning systems?
 Resilience.
 Emergency relief?
 Resilience.
 Long-term capacity building?
 Also resilience.
 The word worked.
 It just didn't mean anything I could defend.